Application Note: Photoluminescence Spectroscopy of Carbon Dots

 Although size-dependent PL of C-dots has been reported, it is not the only factor affecting the emission spectrum and in practice it is difficult to obtain a distribution with a narrow PL spectrum.
 Another potential explanation for the PL behaviour of carbon dots is the existence of different emissive sites on the surface of the dot.4 These sites are related to different defects on the surface, which are selectively excited depending on the wavelength used.
 Despite the large volume of research in this field, the mechanism of PL in C-dots remains uncertain.
 This is partly due to the lack of strategies to selectively produce just one type of C-dot structure.
 New synthetic approaches to control the degree of crystallinity and functionalisation of C-dots are needed.

-In this application note, we characterise an inhomogeneous distribution of carbon dots produced by thermal treatment of milk.
-In this case carbonisation is achieved by simply heating up milk in air to 220 °C for 2 hours, and the photoluminescence spectra and lifetimes of the resulting C-dots are studied in an FLS1000 Photoluminescence Spectrometer.
+In this application note, we characterise an inhomogeneous distribution carbon dots produced by thermal treatment of milk.
+In this case carbonisation is achieved by simply heating up milk in air to 220 °C for 2 hours, and the photoluminescence spectra and lifetimes of the resulting C-dots are studied in an FLS1000 Photoluminescence Spectrometer equipped with an AGILE tunable white light source.

 Whole cow’s milk was diluted 1:1 in water and heated up in a conventional oven at 220 °C for 2 hours.
 The resulting black residue was collected and extracted with methanol and dichloromethane in order to obtain the high and intermediate polarity fractions of C-dots.5